lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 ![CPU usage during the tests](/media/json_decode_time.png)

-If we host the `api.php` on a real server and make some attacks, we can see that you get the same effect with a JSON api.
-The plateau of the function occurs because the webserver is limited to 30s max proccessing time per request.
+If we host the JSON API sample above on a real server and make some attacks, we get the same effect.
+The plateau of the function occurs because the Apache webserver is limited to 30s proccessing time per request.

 ![CPU usage during the tests](/media/api_time.png)